 Next, let’s configure the ability to call phones from Skype.
 There are three different paths you can take:

-- A: Get a one month free trail of Unlimited World.
-Especially useful for travelers who are doing one trip planed for the time being and plan to only make calls to the U.S., Canada, and a few other countries listed here under Which Countries are Included?
+- A: Get a one-month free trial of Unlimited World.
+Especially useful for travelers who are doing one trip planned for the time being and plan to only make calls to the U.S., Canada, and a few other countries listed here under Which Countries are Included?

 - B: Great if you plan to make many calls and/or long duration calls to a single country.